dl1bz/pihpsdr-desktop/README.md

 8. add an **EXIT** button in the right corner where you have the **Hide** und **Menu** button and disable the system CLOSE window button.

+9. De-Channelize 60m band.
+The previous "Channelizing" of the 60m band was not very helpful and caused some issues e.g. with the bandstack.
+Most countries have now take over the WRC15 regulations for 60m (except UK & US).
+Thats why I set WRC15 regulations now as default for the 60m band.

 ## Requirements - personal skills and technical knowledge

 **I only publish pure source code, not ready-compiled binaries, so please never ask me about that**.
 That means, you need to compile the application by yourself and install it.
 Follow the instructions *Appendix J: LINUX compile from sources* and *Appendix K: MacOS compile from sources* which you can read in the piHPSDR [manual at DL1YCF pihpsdr Github repository](https://github.com/dl1ycf/pihpsdr/releases/download/current/piHPSDR-Manual.pdf).